omega00/omega00.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year Phd student from Beijing University of Posts and Telecommunications (Supervisor: Prof. Jiao Zhang).
+I am a fifth year Phd student from Beijing University of Posts and Telecommunications (Supervisor: [Prof. Jiao Zhang](https://jiao-bupt.github.io/)).
 I received my B.S. from Beijing University of Posts and Telecommunications in 2020.
-My main research interests include RDMA network, transport protocol and datacenter network.

 Research Interests
 ======